Skip to content

 The Sutton Hoo landscape and adventure playground is also open daily (excluding the 24 and 25 December) from 10am – 4pm, so strap on your boots, wrap up warm and head out on an adventure.

-Keepers’ Café, next to Tranmer House, is also open Mondays, Thursdays and Fridays.
+From 3 November, Keepers’ Café, next to Tranmer House, will also be open Monday-Friday, 10am-3pm.

 Don't Miss | Tasty treats and Christmas shopping